Mikubill/sd-webui-controlnet/README.md

 # Installation

 1. Open "Extensions" tab.
-2. Open "Install from URL" tab in the tab.
+2. Open the "Install from URL" tab.
 3. Enter `https://github.com/Mikubill/sd-webui-controlnet.git` to "URL for extension's git repository".
 4. Press "Install" button.
 5. Wait for 5 seconds, and you will see the message "Installed into stable-diffusion-webui\extensions\sd-webui-controlnet.
 Use Installed tab to restart".
 6. Go to "Installed" tab, click "Check for updates", and then click "Apply and restart UI".
 (The next time you can also use these buttons to update ControlNet.)
-7. Completely restart A1111 webui including your terminal.
+7. Completely restart A1111 WebUI including your terminal.
 (If you do not know what is a "terminal", you can reboot your computer to achieve the same effect.)
 8. Download models (see below).
 9. After you put models in the correct folder, you may need to refresh to see the models.
-The refresh button is right to your "Model" dropdown.
+The refresh button is to the right of your "Model" dropdown.

 # Download Models
 You can find all download links here: https://github.com/Mikubill/sd-webui-controlnet/wiki/Model-download.